noplacenoaddress/RNMnetwork/Chapter five - services.md

-> *Clients: Businessman, Politicians, Mafia organizations, Subversive groups, Extra European spies.*
+> *Clients: Businessman, Politicians, Subversive groups, Extra European spies.*
 >
 > *Type of service: probably for month service like a normal provider.*
 >